 So, you may be wondering if I have chosen One Word for 2017.
 And I have, kind of.

-Actually, I have chosen many words.
+While it may seem that HOPE is my One Word, actually, I have chosen many words.
 God’s Word.
-May it be my compass, my guide, my truth in 2017.
+May it be my compass, my guide, my truth, and my HOPE in 2017.